Global warming potential: Calculation methods

-The Intergovernmental Panel on Climate Change (IPCC) provides the generally accepted values for GWP, which changed slightly between 1996 and 2001.
+The Intergovernmental Panel on Climate Change (IPCC) provides the generally accepted values for GWP, which changed slightly between 1996 and 2001, except for methane, which had its GWP almost doubled.
 An exact definition of how GWP is calculated is to be found in the IPCC's 2001 Third Assessment Report.
 The GWP is defined as the ratio of the time-integrated radiative forcing from the instantaneous release of 1 kg of a trace substance relative to that of 1 kg of a reference gas:

 where TH is the time horizon over which the calculation is considered; ax is the radiative efficiency due to a unit increase in atmospheric abundance of the substance (i.e., Wm−2 kg−1) and [x](t) is the time-dependent decay in abundance of the substance following an instantaneous release of it at time t=0.
 The denominator contains the corresponding quantities for the reference gas (i.e. CO_{2}).
 The radiative efficiencies ax and ar are not necessarily constant over time.
 While the absorption of infrared radiation by many greenhouse gases varies linearly with their abundance, a few important ones display non-linear behaviour for current and likely future abundances (e.g., CO_{2}, CH4, and N2O).
 For those gases, the relative radiative forcing will depend upon abundance and hence upon the future scenario adopted.

 Since all GWP calculations are a comparison to CO_{2} which is non-linear, all GWP values are affected.
 Assuming otherwise as is done above will lead to lower GWPs for other gases than a more detailed approach would.
 Clarifying this, while increasing CO_{2} has less and less effect on radiative absorption as ppm concentrations rise, more powerful greenhouse gases like methane and nitrous oxide have different thermal absorption frequencies to CO_{2} that are not filled up (saturated) as much as CO_{2}, so rising ppms of these gases are far more significant.